 Hospital Epidemiology and Antimicrobial Stewardship

 In collaboration with the Boston VA health care system, BMC has implemented a new training track in hospital epidemiology for BMC ID fellows.
 The goal of the Healthcare Epidemiology and Antibiotic Stewardship (HE-AS) Track within the Boston Medical Center (BMC) Infectious Disease Fellowship Program is to prepare trainees for a career in academic hospital epidemiology, incorporating practical hands-on skills while providing mentorship and resources towards focused academic research.
 In the absence of a formal ACGME-approved training program in healthcare epidemiology and antimicrobial stewardship, this dedicated advanced training program will position our trainees as competitive candidates for academic hospital epidemiology positions and, for some, form the foundation for a successful research career.
 It also leverages and augments existing strengths of the BUSM ID Fellowship Program, including faculty with nationally recognized expertise in those areas and the availability of diverse facilities such as the VA and the Massachusetts Department of Public Health.
-The advanced track involves a third year of training, based at the Boston VA health care system.
-We have been successful obtaining funding for this third year through VA training resources.
+The advanced track includes a third year of training, based at the Boston VA health care system.

 - Provide practical training in healthcare epidemiology/antibiotic stewardship